scalabli/quo/docs/testing.rst

 .. currentmodule:: quo.testing

-For basic testing, Quo provides the :mod:`quo.testing` module which provides test functionality that helps you invoke command line applications and check their behavior.
+We provide the :mod:`quo.testing` module which will help you to test and configure your application.

-These tools should really only be used for testing as they change the entire interpreter state for simplicity and are not in any way thread-safe!
+It is advisable to only use these tools in a virtual environment

 Basic Testing
 -------------